-One of the great travel destinations of the world, the incredible City by the Bay offers endless attractions and diversions to explore.
+One of the great travel destinations of the world, the City by the Bay offers endless attractions and diversions.
 You can't miss the iconic Golden Gate Bridge, stretching north from the city over the famous island of Alcatraz.
-Fisherman's Wharf features shopping, dining and sea lions, and Union Square is the heart of the city.
-Other top San Francisco attractions include Chinatown, North Beach, Lombard Street, Golden Gate Park and of course, the city's beloved cable cars.
+Fisherman's Wharf features fresh seafood and bay views, and Union Square is a hub of boutiques and busy shops.
+Be sure to check out Chinatown, North Beach, Lombard Street, Golden Gate Park and of course, the city's beloved cable cars.

 Golden Gate Bridge

 This world-famous San Francisco landmark, which was constructed in 1937, connects San Francisco with Marin County.
 The bright red suspension bridge is nearly two miles in length and stands 746 feet high.
 Besides cars, the bridge welcomes walkers and bicyclists.
 For more information, visit http://goldengatebridge.org/.

 San Francisco boasts the largest Chinese population of any city outside of China.
 Experience the culture in Chinatown, where you'll encounter hidden temples, cool alleyways, and the Golden Gate Fortune Cookie Company, which produces 20,000 fortune cookies each day by hand.
 For more information, visit http://www.sanfranciscochinatown.com/

 The Italian section of San Francisco, North Beach is also where the Beat Generation got its start.
 Located halfway between Chinatown and Fisherman's Wharf, North Beach serves up some of the city's finest Italian dishes, frothy cappuccinos, and refreshing gelato.
 Take a walking tour and get the inside scoop on this venerable neighborhood.
 For more information, visit http://www.sfgate.com/neighborhoods/sf/northbeach/